 Key messages 2 Establishing procedures and protocols Required Signs Strategies to prevent spread of COVID-19.
 Prevent COVID-19 from entering the program.
-Stable groups of staff, children and youth ("cohorts").
+Cohorts are not required.
 Physical distancing.
-Using a large indoor space for more than one cohort.
-Face masks Ventilation and outdoor spaces.
+Sharing a large indoor space between more than one group Face masks Ventilation and outdoor spaces.
 Hand hygiene Cleaning and disinfection.
-Specific Situations Staff break rooms and work rooms Transportation Drop-off and pick-up Meals and snacks Field trips Fire Drills Sports, Dance, Exercise, Wind Instruments, Singing, and Related Activities Caring for infants and toddlers Children and youth receiving special services 14 15 16 16 17 17 17 19 What to do when someone has COVID-19 symptoms or confirmed COVID-19 When staff, children and youth become ill at the program See the Quick Guide for Suspected or Confirmed COVID-19 for steps to take Returning to the program after COVID-19 symptoms, exposure or a positive test Deciding if your program should close due to COVID-19 20 20 20 Resources
+5 6 7 8 9 10 12 Specific Situations Staff break rooms and work rooms Transportation Drop-off and pick-up Meals and snacks Field trips Fire Drills Sports, Dance, Exercise, Wind Instruments, Singing, and Related Activities Caring for infants and toddlers Children and youth receiving special services What to do when someone has COVID-19 symptoms or confirmed COVID-19 When staff, children and youth become ill at the program See the Quick Guide for Suspected or Confirmed COVID-19 for steps to take Returning to the program after COVID-19 symptoms, exposure or a positive test Deciding if your program should close due to COVID-19 17 17 17 17 Resources